Emerson posts lower quarterly profit

-May 1 Emerson Electric Co reported a lower quarterly profit on Tuesday, saying Europe, China and Brazil were all under pressure, but the industrial conglomerate said the next two quarters looked brighter.
+Emerson Electric Co (EMR.N) reported a lower quarterly profit on Tuesday, saying Europe, China and Brazil were all under pressure, but the industrial conglomerate said the next two quarters looked brighter.

 Net income dipped to $545 million, or 74 cents per share, in the second quarter ended on March 31 from $556 million, or 73 cents per share, a year earlier.
 Fewer shares outstanding lifted earnings per share.